 Curious Facts

-A lot of us for sure get confused on whether or not we identified a crow or raven, which makes sense because they are apart of the same family, Corvus.
-Ravens are pretty big compared to Crows.
+A lot of us get confused about whether or not we identified a crow or raven, which makes sense because they are a part of the same family, Corvus.
+Ravens are pretty big compared to the Crows.
 The Crow is closer in size to a pigeon.
-You'll find that the Crow has a straight beak while the Ravens beak is thicker and curves under more noticeably.
+You'll find that the Crow has a straight beak while the Raven's beak is thicker and curves under more noticeably.
 The Raven sounds raspy and has long shaggy neck feathers.
-The Crow has makes a "caw" sound and the Raven sounds makes a "croak" sound.
+The Crow makes a "caw" sound, and the Raven makes a "croak" sound.
 An easier way to identify them while they are flying is the shape of their tail.
-A Crows tail is similar to the shape of a rectangle or square (called a fan shape) while the Ravens is similar to a triangle because of its point (called a wedge shape).
-Also while the Crow flies it constantly flaps its wings instead of soaring like the Raven.
+A Crows tail is similar to the shape of a rectangle or square (called a fan shape), while the Ravens is similar to a triangle because of its point (called a wedge shape).
+Also, while the Crow flies, it constantly flaps its wings instead of soaring like the Raven.

 There are around 40 different species of crows.
 You will find that they live in many different countries, as well as many different habitats.
 They have been found to weigh anywhere between 12 to 57 ounces.

-Something very fascinating and interesting about Crows is their intelligence.
-Oddly enough they have an unusually large brain considering their body to brain ratio.
+Something very fascinating and exciting about Crows is their intelligence.
+Oddly enough, they have an unusually large brain considering their body-to-brain ratio.
 They can identify human faces and even share with other Crows what the human looks like.
-If a person is mean to a Crow, the Crow doesn't forget that humans face and will let his family and friends know their features as well.
-This is quite intimidating for bullies I'm sure.
+If a person is mean to a Crow, the Crow doesn't forget what humans face and will let his family and friends know their features as well.
+This is quite intimidating for bullies, I'm sure.

 Not all Crows migrate.
 Many of them stay close to where they were born similar to the Cardinal.
-However when needed, they will travel to a warmer area as close to their territory as possible.
+However, when needed, they will travel to a warmer area as close to their territory as possible.
 Crows could be considered family friendly due to the fact that they help raise the young of their families.
-They even contribute care to the Crow young in the area that they claim territory of.
+They even care for the Crow young in the area they claim territory of.

 Spiritual Meaning Of Crows